jdevop33/fezz/CICD.md

 This service account is used by GitHub Actions to authenticate with Firebase for deployments, previews, and rollbacks.

+### Permissions

+The workflows have been configured with the necessary permissions:
+- `contents: read`: To read repository content
+- `id-token: write`: For authentication with Firebase
+- `pull-requests: write`: To comment on pull requests with preview URLs (PR workflow only)

+These permissions are already set in the workflow files and don't require additional configuration.

 ## How to Trigger a Manual Rollback

 1. Go to the "Actions" tab in the GitHub repository